 CBD could help break the cycle of addiction by preventing relapse and treating withdrawal symptoms.
 With the heavy use of prescription opioids in the United States, this could help treat addiction and drug abuse, reduce risk of overdose, and lower prescription rates of opioids.

-Possible Solutions for the Opioid Epidemic
+Possible Solutions for the Opioids Epidemic

 With the opioid epidemic in full swing, finding a solution to this problem has become more urgent.
 The most helpful option would be to implement a drug substitution program, finding something that has comparable therapeutic effects with the least amount of side effects possible.
 Medical cannabis may be a good substitute for prescription opioids because it has similar symptom-relieving effects, especially for chronic pain.